 Below are the responsibilities of student participants, PLU, and affiliated program providers for reducing the risk of COVID-19.
 PLU requires student participants to be aware of these expectations and adhere to them before, during, and after their programs.

 Requirements of PLU Study Away Students

-- Students will need to be fully vaccinated against COVID-19 by their time of departure.
+- Students will need to be fully vaccinated for COVID-19 and up to date with any required booster(s) by their time of departure.

 - All students must self-monitor their health 14 days prior to arrival for COVID-19 symptoms.

-- Since students will be fully vaccinated at time of departure, students do not need to obtain a viral PCR test before departure (unless required by the host country).
+- At this time, since students will be fully vaccinated at time of departure, students do not need to obtain a viral COVID test before departure (unless required by the host country/location).